Recommended children's booklists sorted by age or topic

 This informative title looks at our ancestors, and what their ancient bones tell us about the living, breathing people they were.
 From stone age man to a terracotta army, we know ourselves because we know the people under our feet.

-Where do pebbles come from?
-How were they made?
+A very popular non-fiction text that has detailed and engaging illustrations.
 This book tells the story of a pebble, from its origins in a fiery volcano 480 million years ago to a busy, modern landscape.
-Readers follow the processes of rock formation and erosion that create new pebbles all over the world.
+Topics include rock formation and erosion.
+This is a classroom essential!

 Discover the story of Mary Anning, the world’s best-known fossil hunter.